fleek-platform/website/src/content/changelog/20241107-changelog-fleek-next-js-ssr-support-billing-support-and-more/index.md

 What’s going on, Fleek community?

-The team’s been hard at work throughout September and early October, bringing tons of exciting updates your way!
+The team’s been hard at work throughout September and October, bringing tons of exciting updates your way!
 We’re thrilled to share the latest developments in our changelog, packed with features and enhancements we know you’ll love.
 The highlights of this release are Next.js SSR support (full Next.js support) along with many cool Next.js templates, Platform billing, IPFS gateway comparison tool, an app redesign and migration from [fleek.co](https://fleek.co/) to [fleek.xyz](https://fleek.xyz/).

 ## Full Next.js support